Alinazeshan/Diamonds-Price-prediction/README.md

 Price of Diamonds and therir relation with the carat was visualized Demand of teh diamonds and Rise in the price of Diamond was explored.
-Clarity of diamond is explored to find any relation with the price
+Clarity nand cut of diamond is explored to find any relation with the price Predictions were made for the price of Diamond.

 ## License